 **Mandatory requirement for all international students

 Click Here to convert this amount to your home country currency.

-A. There are two types of aid available for F-1 international students: merit scholarship awards based on the academic application for admission (ranging from $10,000-$24,000/year renewable for up to four years); and financial aid awards based on the financial need of a student (amounts vary).
+A. There are two types of aid available for F-1 international students: merit scholarship awards based on the academic application for admission (ranging from $10,000-$24,000/year renewable for up to four years); and financial aid awards based on the financial need of a student based on the certification of finances (amounts vary).
 Students will automatically be considered for merit awards based on their admission application.
 Please note that Saint Mary's is unable to award full scholarships; we expect international students to provide at least partial support for their education.

 A. Unlike many countries around the world, American colleges and universities often require a core of classes, in addition to the student’s intended area of study.
 These classes traditionally include English, literature, history, social sciences, natural sciences, foreign languages, and philosophy/theology.
 The goal is to provide a broader preparation not only for the job market of the future, but also for life.
 The liberal arts courses taken at Saint Mary's College focus on developing important life skills--communication, writing, research, analytical, critical thinking, interpersonal relations--that make students much more adaptable and able to pursue a variety of careers after graduation.
 Should the job market change and leave a liberal arts graduate without employment, that individual can change careers with relative ease.